StellarSand/Password-Monitor/README.md

 ## Overview
-Two things that should always be strong: Coffee ☕ and Passwords 🔑.

-In our digital age, where data breaches and hacks have skyrocketed, robust passwords are vital for safeguarding our online accounts.
-Using a password manager like [Bitwarden](https://bitwarden.com/) or [KeePass](https://keepass.info/) is strongly recommended for storing and generating unique, strong passwords.
-However, preferences vary, and even if you're using a password manager, it's crucial to ensure that your passwords haven't been compromised in data breaches.

-This app seamlessly integrates with [Have I Been Pwned?](https://haveibeenpwned.com) to check if your password has been compromised in any known breaches, without actually sending your password to it.
+This app seamlessly integrates with [Have I Been Pwned?](https://haveibeenpwned.com) to help you verify whether your passwords have been compromised in any publicly disclosed data breaches.
+<br>Your passwords stay private and are never shared anywhere.
+Check [ensuring the privacy of your passwords](#ensuring-the-privacy-of-your-passwords)